Multiracial Americans: Eurasian-American identity

 In its original meaning, an Amerasian is a person born in Asia to an Asian mother and a U.S. military father.
 Colloquially, the term has sometimes been considered synonymous with Asian-American, to describe any person of mixed American and Asian parentage, regardless of the circumstances.
 The term "wasian" is also common slang to describe the individuals.
 "Wasian" has gained popularity on online platforms like TikTok among younger audiences, where trends in the 2020s have increased the proliferation of the term.

 According to the United States Census Bureau, concerning multiracial families in 1990, the number of children in interracial families grew from less than one-half million in 1970 to about two million in 1990.

 According to James P. Allen and Eugene Turner from California State University, Northridge, by some calculations the largest part white biracial population is white/American Indian and Alaskan Native, at 7,015,017; followed by white/black at 737,492; then white/Asian at 727,197; and finally white/Native Hawaiian and other Pacific Islander at 125,628.

 The U.S. Census categorizes Eurasian responses in the "some other race" section as part of the Asian race.
 The Eurasian responses which the U.S. Census officially recognizes are Indo-European, Amerasian, and Eurasian.

-Chloe Bennet; mother is Caucasian and her father is Chinese.

-Moon Bloodgood is part Irish, Dutch, and Korean.

-Tia Carrere is part Spanish, Chinese, and Filipino.

-Norah Jones was born in Brooklyn, New York to an English-American mother and Indian sitar player Ravi Shankar of Bengali descent.

-Sean Lennon is the son of Japanese multimedia artist Yoko Ono, and English and Irish descended John Lennon.

-Olivia Munn; father is of English, Irish, and German ancestry, while her mother is from Vietnam.

-Jennifer Tilly is part Native American, Irish, Finnish, and Chinese.

-Danny Pudi was born to a Polish American mother and a Telugu Indian father.

-Mitski was born in Mie Prefecture, Japan to a Japanese mother and an American father.

-Olivia Rodrigo; father is Filipino and her mother is German and Irish.